cs411-alawini/fa23-cs411-team009-ERROR/doc/DatabaseDesign.md

 **Query2 : Using Joins and Group By Function**<br>
 **Query Description:** <br>
-<br>Find number of crimes in each Area which did not involve ‘REVOLVER’ or ‘GLASS’ weapons, which occurred on ‘STREET’ or ‘DRIVEWAY’ or ‘FREEWAY’ Premises.
+Find number of crimes in each Area which did not involve ‘REVOLVER’ or ‘GLASS’ weapons, which occurred on ‘STREET’ or ‘DRIVEWAY’ or ‘FREEWAY’ Premises.
 The crimes should not involve ‘BURGLARY’ or ‘ROBBERY’.<br>

 **Query**
 <br>SELECT Count(DR_NO),AreaName FROM CrimeReports NATURAL JOIN AreaMapping NATURAL JOIN WeaponsUsed NATURAL JOIN PremisCodes NATURAL JOIN CrimeCodes NATURAL JOIN CrimeStatus <br>